hms-networks/AbccSpiAnalyzer/README.md

 > DEPENDENCIES: **Python**, **G++**

 Once compiled, a dynamic library called `AbccSpiAnalyzer.dylib` will reside in the `./plugins/OSX/` folder.
-Copy this dynamic object to your Saleae Logic software installation in the "Analyzers" folder.
+Copy this dynamic object to the user's Saleae Logic software installation in the "Analyzers" folder.

 ## [Documentation](#table-of-contents)